 For this example suppose that $H_0$ is true and for the moment suppose that $\mu = 60$ months, that is, there is no difference in mean survival time between the new treatment and the standard treatment.
 Under this assumption and normality of the population it is known from the previous section that treated as a variable, has the Student's t distribution with degrees of freedom $\nu = 15 - 1 = 14$ .
+This is our test statistic.
 Now the observed value of the test statistic in this example is